 Bikhchandani and Sharma (2001) defined herd behaviour as deliberate or inadvertent reproduction of the behaviour of other investors.
 The classical theory does not adequately address this aspect, as it supports the independence of investor decisions and assumes rational behaviour of investors.
 According to Hwang and Salmon (2004), herd behaviour arises when investors decide to mimic others' decisions in the market rather than follow their own beliefs and information.
-This means that the return on individual investments will move in the same direction as the market returns, resulting in a lower degree of deviation from these returns.
+This means that the return on individual investments will move in the same direction as the market portfolio, which makes returns on individual investments very close to market returns, resulting in a lower degree of deviation from these returns.